in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: Types of Decision Making Statements
     description: There are two types of decision making statements in Java - if-else statements, switch statements
   - title: if-else statements
-    description: The if-else statement allows you to specify two different blocks of code to be executed, depending on whether a boolean condition is true or false.
+    description: This allows you to specify two different blocks of code to be executed, depending on whether a boolean condition is true or false.
   - title: loop statement
     description: Java loop statements repeat code execution.
   - title: Types of loop statement in Java